ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 capabilities that a malicious or compromised actor has, and potential mitigations for attacks enabled by those capabilities.

+This model assumes that all participants have previously agreed upon and exchanged all shared parameters over some unspecified secure channel.

 #### Client/user

 ##### Assets

-1. Unshared data.
-Clients are the only actor that can ever see the original data.
+1. Unshared inputs.
+Clients are the only actor that can ever see the original inputs.
-1. Unencrypted data shares.
+1. Unencrypted input shares.
-1. Client identity (optionally).

 ##### Capabilities

-1. Individual users can reveal their own data and compromise their own privacy.
+1. Individual users can reveal their own input and compromise their own privacy.
      * Since this does not affect the privacy of others in the system, it is outside the threat model.
-1. Clients (that is, software which might be used by many users of the system) can defeat privacy by leaking data outside of the Prio system.
+1. Clients (that is, software which might be used by many users of the system) can defeat privacy by leaking input outside of the Prio system.
-     * In the current threat model, other participants have no insight into what clients do besides uploading data shares and accordingly, such attacks are outside of the threat model.
+     * In the current threat model, other participants have no insight into what clients do besides uploading input shares.
+Accordingly, such attacks are outside of the threat model.
-1. Clients may affect the quality of aggregations by reporting false data.
+1. Clients may affect the quality of aggregations by reporting false input.
-     * Prio can only prove that submitted data is valid, not that it is true.
+     * Prio can only prove that submitted input is valid, not that it is true.
-       False data can be mitigated orthogonally to the Prio protocol (e.g., by requiring that aggregations include a minimum number of contributions) and so these attacks are considered to be outside of the threat model.
+       False input can be mitigated orthogonally to the Prio protocol (e.g., by requiring that aggregations include a minimum number of contributions) and so these attacks are considered to be outside of the threat model.
-1. Clients can send invalid encodings of data.
+1. Clients can send invalid encodings of input.

 ##### Mitigations

-1. The shared validity proof evaluated by aggregators prevents either individual clients or coalitions of clients from compromising the robustness property.
+1. The input validation protocol executed by the aggregators prevents either individual clients or coalitions of clients from compromising the robustness property.

 #### Aggregator

 ##### Assets

-1. Unencrypted data shares.
+1. Unencrypted input shares.
-1. Data share decryption keys.
+1. Input share decryption keys.
 1. Client identifying information.
-1. Aggregation parts.
+1. Output shares.
 1. Aggregator identity.

 ##### Capabilities

-1. Aggregators may defeat the robustness of the system by emitting bogus aggregation shares.
+1. Aggregators may defeat the robustness of the system by emitting bogus output shares.
-1. If clients reveal identifying information to aggregators (such as a trusted identity during client authentication), aggregators can learn which clients are contributing data.
+1. If clients reveal identifying information to aggregators (such as a trusted identity during client authentication), aggregators can learn which clients are contributing input.
-     1. Aggregators may weaken anonymity by revealing that a particular client contributed data to the system.
+     1. Aggregators may weaken anonymity by revealing that a particular client contributed input to the system.
-     1. Aggregators may choose to selectively omit data from certain clients.
+     1. Aggregators may choose to selectively omit inputs from certain clients.
           * For example, omitting submissions from a particular geographic region to falsely suggest that a particular localization is not being used.
-1. Individual aggregators may compromise availability of the system by refusing to emit aggregation parts.
+1. Individual aggregators may compromise availability of the system by refusing to emit output shares.
+1. Input validity proof forging.
+Any aggregator can collude with a malicious client to craft a proof share that will fool honest aggregators into accepting invalid input.

 ##### Mitigations

-1. The linear secret sharing scheme employed by the client ensures that privacy is preserved unless every participating aggregator reveals their unencrypted data shares.
+1. The linear secret sharing scheme employed by the client ensures that privacy is preserved as long as at least one aggregator does not reveal its input shares.
-1. Infrastructure diversity.
-Prio deployments should ensure that aggregators do not have common dependencies that would enable a single vendor to reassemble data.
-     * For example, if all participating aggregators stored unencrypted data shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the data shares and defeat privacy.
-1. Running the protocol over multiple subsets of the available aggregators chosen so that no aggregator appears in all subsets and accepting any result would prevent an individual aggregator from compromising availability.
-1. Running the protocol over multiple subsets of the available aggregators chosen so that no aggregator appears in all subsets and requiring that the results agree would prevent an individual aggregator from compromising robustness
-     * This could also allow identifying of defective aggregators, by finding the aggregator that appears in every subset whose results were wrong.
+1. If computed over a sufficient number of input shares, output shares reveal nothing about either the inputs or the participating clients.

 #### Leader